 5 Bizarre Facts You May Not Know About Serial Killer John Wayne Gacy

-The “killer clown” continues to shock and horrify, 28 years after his execution.
+The “killer clown” continues to shock and horrify, decades after his execution.

 When it comes to true crime history, John Wayne Gacy stands out as an especially nightmarish serial rapist, torturer, and murderer.